Gembani/node_tdd/README.md

 ```

+SCREENSHOT 5
 It passes too !

 Now, the basic functionality of this controller works well.
 ...

-Let's do the same thing with getting an author.
+Let's do the same thing with getting all authors.
 ```javascript

 describe('GET /authors', () => {